wuodar/chase/README.md

 ### Description

 A program that imitates a wolf chase after a sheep.
-This task is implemented for 'Python programming' course at TUL.
+Made for 'Python programming' course at TUL.

 ### Authors
 - Kacper Włodarczyk